benjbuch/octo_waffle/part_10-working_with_tables.md

 | <b>3</b> | 6.477 |  3.839  |  3.064  |  0.479  |  0.182  |
 | <b>4</b> | 5.755 |  3.728  |  2.153  | \-0.080 |  0.204  |

-Of course, the sample assignments have been documented (somewhere).
-So, we know that *the actual data* should be annotated like this.
+Of course, the sample assignments had been documented (somewhere).
+So, we know that *the actual data* should have been annotated like this.

 |                     |                     | conc\_1 | conc\_2 | conc\_3 | conc\_4 | conc\_0 |